superbrothers/kubernetes-docs/kubectl_top_pod.md

   -h, --help                        help for pod
       --no-headers                  If present, print output without headers.
   -l, --selector string             Selector (label query) to filter on, supports '=', '==', and '!='.(e.g. -l key1=value1,key2=value2)
+      --sort-by string              If non-empty, sort pods list using specified field.
+The field can be either 'cpu' or 'memory'.
 ```

 ### Options inherited from parent commands